AmbireTech/adex-protocol/README.md

 In a normal setup, each of the nominated validators for an OUTPACE channel would run a full validator stack setup.

-We refer to all the components of the validator stack as the "platform".
-To prevent confusion with the normal terms "supply-side platform" (SSP) and "demand-side platform" (DSP), we will use "publisher-side platform" and "advertiser-side platform"

 #### Flow